 - We found it challenging to recruit young people and families to use the grids from the assessment clinics.
 These clinics had very few ADHD cases, as due to local pathways they were often rerouted to another specialist clinic at intake.
 There were also fewer total incoming assessment cases than we had anticipated.
 In future, this could be improved by mapping the service pathway and looking at data regarding the service’s service user presenting difficulties before grid implementation.

-The six grids will be available through the i-THRIVE Community of Practice, currently covering 72 CCGs.
-The North East London Foundation Trust (NELFT) is at the forefront of this exciting work as they will have the opportunity to trial and evaluate i-THRIVE grids within their services from autumn 2017.
+The six grids will be available through the National i-THRIVE Programme on completion of the i-THRIVE Academy module ‘Using i-THRIVE Grids to Improve Shared Decision Making’.
+The North East London Foundation Trust (NELFT) is at the forefront of this exciting work as they will have the opportunity to trial and evaluate i-THRIVE Grids within their services from autumn 2017.

 G. Elwyn, PJ.
 Barr, SW, Grande.
 R. Thompson, T. Walsh, EM, Ozanne (2013) Developing CollaboRATE: A fast and frugal patient-reported measure of shared decision making in clinical encounters.
 Patient Education and Counseling 93(1), 102-107.